 - Competitors analyzed

-Implement product schema for rich results, maintain clean site architecture, and build supporting content that targets informational queries leading to purchases.
+Implement product schema for rich results and build supporting content that targets informational queries leading to purchases.
+For Malaysian stores, layer in bilingual keyword targeting and Google Merchant Center integration to reach shoppers across platforms.